 You can still claim your masculinity.
 Don’t give up.
 I won’t.

-Here are some great podcast interviews with Dr. Glover that go deeper into the subject.
+- Here are some more interviews with Dr. Glover:

 Are you a Nice Guy?
 What traits do you think have held you back and how do you plan to fix it?